scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 As the ecosystem prepares for Scala 3.x, we should ensure that Zinc continues to function with the new compiler.

-## Expected outcome

-- Improved correctness
-  - By bringing compiler implementation specific details into Scala compiler, we expect better maintenance and test coverage over time.
-This applies to Dependency tracking phase.
-  - When heuristics are used, there's a trade-off between over- and under-compilation (currently it focuses on local development).
-We should provide a knob to adjust this for CI usages.
-- Improved Zinc performance
-  - By Scala compiler and Zinc cooperating, there might be opportunities for speedup and memory usage reduction.
-Concretely, Zinc API Extraction phase (which can be 5% of compilation time; your mileage may vary) could potentially be removed if we could reuse the information from an existing signature information.

 ## Proposal

-1. Benchmark incremental compilation
-2. Fixing under-compilations
-3. Standardization of signature and outline types
-4. Propagating of Zinc to build tools
+- Improve Scala 2.x compilation performance and correctness
+- Ensuring that Zinc continues to work with Scala 3
+- Work toward a design solution that achieves the above

+## Discussion

+The following is a recommendation of activities that could take place provided as a guideline to give ideas about the proposed work.
+This is not required this as an acceptance criterion for the proposed work.

 ### Benchmark incremental compilation

-We propose to add incremental compilation performance to the current [compiler benchmark][benchmark] to [quantify][dashboard] performance improvements.
+We suggest to add incremental compilation performance to the current [compiler benchmark][benchmark] to [quantify][dashboard] performance improvements.

 Suggested tests:
 - A single module with minimum library dependencies: